qizhewww/Data-Science-Conference/docs/source/index.rst

 - **How is the conference different from a knowledge share session?**

-  DS conference is more than sharing knowledge, but also sharing the best of our work and recognizing the good work.
+  DS conference is more than sharing knowledge!
+For presenters, they are challenged to provide public speeches.
+For attendees, you are invited to take one day off from work and join us to recognize and celebrate the best of our work and to get inspired by invited to take one day off from work and join us to recognize and celebrate the best of our work, and to get inspired by m your peers and the external speaker.
+Of course, there are tons of socializing opportunities and fun events for team bonding!

 - **Have more questions?**